awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.Scenarios.md

 + An Internet gateway which connects the VPC to the Internet and to other AWS products\.
 + A security group associated with the DB instance\.
 The security group's inbound rules allow your client application to access to your DB instance\.

+For information about creating a DB instance in a VPC, see [Creating a DB Instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.InstanceInVPC)\.

 ## A DB Instance Not in a VPC Accessed by an EC2 Instance in a VPC<a name="USER_VPC.Scenario5"></a>

 In the case where you have an EC2 instance in a VPC and an RDS DB instance not in a VPC, you can connect them over the public Internet\.